-Priority will given to projects that address one or more of the following:
+Priority will be given to projects that address one or more of the following:

-1. Efforts that are locally-led, involve broad-based partnerships, provide outdoor experiences, or are committed to building a long-lasting and action-based conservation ethic in a community.

-2. Efforts that deliver and implement existing curriculum, especially integration of environmental education into school curriculum.
+- 1. Efforts that are locally-led, involve broad-based partnerships, provide outdoor experiences, or are committed to building a long-lasting and action-based conservation ethic in a community. - 2.
+Efforts that deliver and implement existing curriculum, especially integration of environmental education into school curriculum.
+Proposals to develop new curriculum will not be considered.